 Finding toilet facilities overseas

 Some toilet facilities, particularly those in public places such as train stations in London, UK, may require payment to use.
-It is a good idea to carry small change in local currenty in case this occurs.
-Many other places may let you use toilet facilities if you show a 'Bathroom emergeny card' available from most local IBD patient charities.
-You may also prefer to prepare in advance and research a few handy phrases in the ocal language to enable you to communicate your needs.
+It is a good idea to carry small change in local currently in case this occurs.
+Many other places may let you use toilet facilities if you show a 'Bathroom emergency’ or ‘Can’t wait!’ card available from most local IBD patient charities.
+You may also prefer to prepare in advance and research a few handy phrases in the local language to enable you to communicate your needs.

-There have been several websites and app’s developed to help you locate toilet facilities both in the U.K and abroad.
+There have been several websites and app’s developed to help you locate toilet facilities.
 A few of these are listed below.
 Please feel free to contact us if you have any useful information or know any other apps or website that we could list.